Would I use a hearing aid?

 How much would a hearing aid help me?

 So if you are considering getting a hearing aid, you should ask yourself whether you would actually use it.
-For mild hearing loss you may prefer to cope without one, and this website offers numerous coping strategies - see the menu on the home page.
+For mild hearing loss you may prefer to cope without one, and this website offers numerous coping strategies.

 Time and money spent on a hearing aid is only well spent if you would use it.